annasudol/web3-nextjs-tailwind-ts-starter/README.md

 This repository is 🔋 battery packed with:

 - ⚡️ Next.js 13 with App Router
-- ⚛️ React 18
 - ✨ TypeScript
-- ⚛️ Thirdweb - SDKs in every language, smart contracts, tools, and infrastructure for web3 development
+- Thirdweb - SDKs in every language, smart contracts, tools, and infrastructure for web3 development
 - 💨 Tailwind CSS 3 — Configured with CSS Variables to extend the **primary** color
 - 🃏 Jest — Configured for unit testing
 - 📈 Absolute Import and Path Alias — Import components using `@/` prefix